All Episodes

 Well, sure, it works for them, but not for us, right?

-It's it's an unbelievable demise of our judicial system.
+Yeah, it's an unbelievable demise of our judicial system.

-You can't bring this evidence in, you can't bring that.
+You can't bring that.

-You know, it's not the way our constitution and our American judicial system was supposed to operate.
+You know, it's not the way our Constitution and our American judicial system was supposed to operate.

 And we really are becoming a banana republic.